Fatal Fury: The Motion Picture: Reception

 The film received positive reviews from critics in the 1990s.
 In 1997, Max Autohead of Hyper magazine gave it a highly positive review, scoring it 10 out of 10 and calling it "without a doubt the best animated martial arts slug fest movie I have seen."
 In 1998, Shidoshi of GameFan magazine gave it a B+ rating and considered it the best game-based anime to date, better than adaptations of Street Fighter and Samurai Shodown.

-In his review for Anime News Networks "Shelf Life" column, Bamboo Dong called Discotek Media's release of the film "one of the most enjoyable, and the easiest to consume as a standalone property".
+In his review for Anime News Network's "Shelf Life" column, Bamboo Dong called Discotek Media's release of the film "one of the most enjoyable, and the easiest to consume as a standalone property".
 Dong praised the storyline and character designs, and would later go on to say "those who are into this kind of thing will be pleased with how it's presented, and how lovingly it's been preserved".
 Conversely, Raphael See of THEM Anime Reviews gave the film two out of five stars.
 She praised the film's artwork but criticized the storyline, saying it "wasn't enough to save this flick from my boredom".